pathwaycom/llm-app/templates/slides_ai_search/README.md

     * **Note:** If you intend the use the default UI, `category` and the `language` fields in the schema are needed for the filtering options in the UI.
 The UI will not function properly without them.

 3. **.env**:
-    * Config file for the environment variables, such as the OpenAI API key and Pathway key.
+    * Config file for the environment variables, such as the OpenAI API key and Pathway Live Data Framework key.

 ## **Prerequisites/Configuration**